In this section you will find:

 Poverty threshold comparisons

-In 2023, the welfare incomes of all four example household types in the Yukon were below Canada’s Official Poverty Line (MBM-N) in 2023, meaning that all four households were living in poverty.
-The income of one of the four households was also below the Deep Income Poverty threshold (MBM-N-DIP), which means that one household was living in deep poverty in 2023.
+In 2024, the welfare incomes of three of the four example household types in the Yukon were below Canada’s Official Poverty Line (MBM-N) in 2024, meaning that three of the four households were living in poverty.
+The income of one of the four households was also below the Deep Income Poverty threshold (MBM-N-DIP), which means that one household was living in deep poverty in 2024.

-Note that the poverty experienced by people with disabilities is underrepresented because neither the MBM-N nor the MBM-N-DIP account for the additional costs associated with disability.
-See the methodology section for more information.
+Note that the poverty experienced by people with disabilities is underrepresented because neither the MBM-N nor the MBM-N-DIP accounts for the additional costs associated with disability.
+See the Methodology section for more information.

-The couple with two children had an income that was the most adequate relative to the poverty thresholds among the four households.
-Their welfare income was $14,726 above the Deep Income Poverty threshold but $829 below the Poverty Line.
-This means their income was 132 per cent of the MBM-N-DIP and 99 per cent of the MBM-N.
+The couple with two children had an income that was the most adequate relative to the poverty thresholds among the four households and the only one with a welfare income that exceeded the poverty line.
+Their welfare income was $16,400 above the Deep Income Poverty threshold and $280 above the Poverty Line.
+This means their income was 134 per cent of the MBM-N-DIP and very slightly over 100 per cent of the MBM-N.

 Changes to adequacy of welfare incomes

-Figures 5YT and 6YT show the total welfare incomes of each of the four example household types in the Yukon as a percentage of the MBM-N, starting in 2018.
+Figures 5YT and 6YT show the total welfare incomes of each of the four example household types in the Yukon as a percentage of the MBM-N for Whitehorse, starting in 2018.

-The total welfare income of the unattached single considered employable started the time series at 69 per cent of the Poverty Line in 2018, moved to the high point of 72 per cent in 2020, declined to 68 per cent in 2022, but increased to 71 per cent at the end of the time series in 2023.
+The total welfare income of the unattached single considered employable started the time series at 69 per cent of the Poverty Line in 2018.
+After some minor fluctuations in the years since, it ended the time series at a high of 72 per cent in 2024.

-Overall, the income of the unattached single considered employable increased by 2 percentage points relative to the Poverty Line across the six-year time series.
-This means that although they would have lived in poverty for the past six years, the depth of their poverty has improved slightly over that time.
-However, because their income was below the Deep Income Poverty threshold across the entire time series, they would have not only lived in poverty for the entire six-year period, but in deep poverty.
+Overall, the income of the unattached single considered employable increased by 3 percentage points relative to the Poverty Line across the seven-year time series.
+This means that although households in these circumstances would have lived in poverty for the past seven years, the depth of their poverty would have improved slightly over that time.
+However, because their income would have been below the Deep Income Poverty threshold across the entire time series, households in these circumstances would have lived in deep poverty for the entire time period.

-Overall, the income of the unattached single with a disability was the same in 2023 relative to the Poverty Line as it was in 2018, indicating no improvement in this household’s level of poverty.
-In contrast to the income of the unattached single considered employable, however, the income of this household was above the Deep Income Poverty threshold across the entire time series, meaning that although they were living in poverty for the entire six-year period, they were not living in deep poverty.
+Overall, the income of the unattached single with a disability increased by 1 percentage point relative to the Poverty Line across the time series, indicating a very slight improvement in the depth of poverty experienced by households in these circumstances.
+In contrast to the income of the unattached single considered employable, the income of this household would have been above the Deep Income Poverty threshold across the entire time series, meaning that although households in these circumstances would have been living in poverty for the entire seven-year period, they would not have been living in deep poverty.

-Overall, the income of the single parent with one child increased slightly relative to the Poverty Line — by 2 percentage points — over the six-year period, which indicates a slight improvement in the level of their poverty.
-This household’s total income was above the Deep Income Poverty threshold in all of the six years, which means that although they were living in poverty, they were not living in deep poverty.
+Overall, the income of the single parent with one child increased by 4 percentage points relative to the Poverty Line over the seven-year period, which indicates a small improvement in the depth of poverty experienced by households in these circumstances.
+This household’s total income would have been above the Deep Income Poverty threshold in all seven years, which means that although households in these circumstances would have been living in poverty, they would not have been living in deep poverty.

-The total welfare income of the couple with two children started the time series at 97 per cent of the Poverty Line in 2018, moved to a high of 100 per cent in 2020, declined to 93 per cent in 2022, then increased to 99 per cent at the end of the times series in 2023.
+The total welfare income of the couple with two children started the time series at 97 per cent of the Poverty Line in 2018, moved to 100 per cent in 2020, declined to 93 per cent in 2022, then increased again to 100 per cent at the end of the times series in 2024.

-Overall, the income of the couple with two children increased relative to the Poverty Line by 2 percentage points over the six-year period.
-This indicates a slight improvement in the level of their poverty.
-It is notable that this household’s total income was also above the Deep Income Poverty threshold for the past six years, and at the Poverty Line for one of those years.
-This means that although they were living in poverty or just at the Poverty Line, they were not living in deep poverty.
+Overall, the income of the couple with two children increased relative to the Poverty Line by 3 percentage points over the seven-year period.
+In 2024, as in 2020, households in these circumstances would not have lived in poverty as defined by the MBM-N. It is notable that this household’s total income would have been above the Deep Income Poverty threshold for all seven years.
+This means that although households in these circumstances would have been living in poverty or just at the Poverty Line, they would not have been living in deep poverty.

 Access to data